cbdavis/NIPS-2017-topic-modelling/README.md

 # NIPS-2017-topic-modelling
 [Topic modelling](https://en.wikipedia.org/wiki/Topic_model) of all [posters & presentations at NIPS 2017](https://nips.cc/Conferences/2017/Schedule).
 See **[Online Visualization](https://cbdavis.github.io/NIPS-2017-topic-modelling/topic-modelling-visualization/index.html#)**.
 The text analyzed includes the title, abstract, and full-text pdf (where available).

+Details about how to navigate the topic modelling results can be found on the [dfr-browser](http://agoldst.github.io/dfr-browser/) project page.

 ## Screenshots

 View all the topics: